anikeioglian/Keioglian_Ani_Ensemble_Methods/README.md

 # Keioglian_Ani_Ensemble_Methods
-# Enjoy this notebook that shows how to code a variety of ensemble methods with Python!
+# Enjoy this code that shows how to program a variety of ensemble methods with Python!